Claims Under Your Homeowner’s Policy

 We have life insurance policies so that if something happens to us our family members will have sufficient funds to carry on without us.
-In some cases, the life insurance company denies coverage and refuses to pay benefits to the designated beneficiary or there is a dispute as to the beneficiary designation under the policy which delays payment pending the resolution of the beneficiary issue.
+In some cases, life insurance companies deny coverage and refuses to pay benefits to the designated beneficiary or there is a dispute as to the beneficiary designation under the policy which delays payment pending the resolution of the beneficiary issue.

 If an insurer communicates any difficulties with coverage or beneficiary designation, legal advice should be sought as typically the monies payable under life insurance policies are considerable and the issue as to whether an insurer can rely on an alleged misrepresentation can be complex.